zachmeador/you_hoard/docs/implementation-plan.md

 - Browse and search videos with filters and pagination
 - View detailed video information and manage downloads
 - Manage channels with subscription creation
-- Create and manage automated subscriptions with scheduling
+- ⚠️ Create and manage automated subscriptions with scheduling (playlist subscriptions broken)
 - Monitor download queue with real-time progress tracking
 - Configure application settings and export data
 - Navigate seamlessly between all features